-Now let’s have a look at the right part of the image, where heterozygous genotypes are coded as ambiguity characters.
-If a program discarded sites with ambiguity characters (position 3) and treated these data as haploid, it would analyze these data as there were only three sequences with four nucleotides and it would only find the difference in the position 4.
+Now let's have a look at the right part of the image, where heterozygous genotypes are coded as ambiguity characters.
+If a program discarded sites with ambiguity characters (position 3) and treated these data as haploid, it would analyze these data as there were only three sequences with four nucleotides and it would only find the difference at position 4.
 The divergence would be the following:

 Individual_A vs. Individual_B: 1/4 = 0.25